 Once the beans are soaked, drain them from the soaking water and simmer them in a large pot of water over low heat for 75-90 minutes until they are tender.

 After you drain the beans, some might look a bit on the mushy side.
 THAT’S OKAY.
 The cool part is that those will sort of blend into the chili and thicken it nicely while the hearty beans will give it good texture.

 This was my colander of soaked and simmered beans!

-Once your beans are simmered, this chili comes together pretty quickly.
+Once your beans are simmered, this 13 Bean Soup comes together pretty quickly.
 I chopped up an onion, a red pepper, and a small sweet potato.
 The sweet potato gives the chili some nice color and a little sweetness which goes well with the spices.
 Don’t skip it!

 Add some olive oil to a large pot over medium heat.
 Add the onions, peppers, and sweet potatoes.
 Cook them for about 8 minutes, stirring regularly, until they soften.

 Then add the garlic and all the spices plus a pinch of salt and pepper.
-Now we are talking chili!
+Now we are talking!

 Stir that all together for 30 seconds and then add the diced tomatoes and vegetable stock.
 Bring this mix to a simmer and let it simmer for 10-15 minutes to combine flavors and finish cooking the sweet potatoes.

 Finally, add back in the beans and stir to combine.
 Waiting until the end to add the beans back in will keep them from getting too tender.

 Season the 13 Bean Soup with salt and pepper and you’re ready to go.